-The following charts compare Ontario's Climate Change Action Plan (CCAP) targets with our calculation of the targets needed to keep below Ontario's carbon budgets for < 1.5 or 2 degrees C.
+The following charts compare Ontario's Climate Change Action Plan (CCAP) targets with our calculation of the targets needed to keep below Ontario's carbon budgets for 1.5 or less than 2 degrees C.

 They represent the population-based limits to meet Canada's Paris Agreement pledge.
 Ontario's CCAP targets will barely meet the population-based limit for remaining below a global temperature increase of 3 degrees C.